Lou Scheimer: Career

-Scheimer's daughter also performed supporting female voices and occasional voice-acting for young boy characters.
-She later starred in the follow-up series, She-Ra, which Scheimer also produced.
-He was credited for helping to compose the theme music for both the He-Man and She-Ra series, under his pseudonym "Erika Lane".

-In the late 1990s, Scheimer returned to the field of animation.
+In 1989, Westinghouse shut down Filmation and sold the studio's properties to L'Oréal.
+Scheimer effectively went into retirement after the end of his studio.
+In the late 1990s, he returned to the field of animation.
 A Dutch investment company, Dreamweavers, NV., approached him with a concept based on an off-kilter Dutchman's renderings of characters aimed at young adults.
 Scheimer went into production on Robin and the Dreamweavers, an adult animated feature film.
 Robin, the first human to be born in cyberspace, battles Triple XXX: an evil siren who desires an earthly body, and who gains power through mankind's baser carnal desires.
 The movie, which has been compared to the majority of Ralph Bakshi's work, was never distributed.
 Scheimer also provided consultation work for Gang of Seven (G7) Animation.

 The Lou Scheimer Gallery at the ToonSeum, a museum of comic and cartoon art in Pittsburgh, Pennsylvania, is named in his honor.

-Voice roles

-Scheimer voiced characters for other Filmation cartoons besides He-Man.
-Most notably, he provided the voice to "Dumb Donald" on the long-running Fat Albert and the Cosby Kids.
-He was also the voice of Legal Eagle and the Brown Hornet's sidekick Stinger and the voice-over narrator during the opening credits of the majority of Filmation shows and cartoons.
-In Jason of Star Command and Space Academy, he was consistently heard as generic voices over intercoms.
-In the live-action series The Ghost Busters, which starred Forrest Tucker and Larry Storch with Bob Burns, his was the voice of "Zero", the unseen boss of the main characters.
-Scheimer also provided the voices of Stubby on The New Adventures of Gilligan (1974), Bat-Mite, Jasper Catdaver on Fraidy Cat (1975), the Bat-Computer and Clayface (first two appearances) on The New Adventures of Batman (1977), Mo on Space Sentinels (1977), Spinner and Scarab on Tarzan and the Super 7s Web Woman (1978), Mighty Mouse on The New Adventures of Mighty Mouse and Heckle & Jeckle (1979), Tom Cat, Jerry Mouse, Spike, Tuffy, Slick Wolf and Barney Bear on The Tom and Jerry Comedy Show (1980), the Master Sports Computer and Queen Vanda's computer on Sport Billy (1980), Gremlin on The New Adventures of Flash Gordon (1979), Bumper on Gilligan's Planet (1982) and Tracy the Gorilla on Ghostbusters (1986).

 Personal life

-He was married to Joanne "Jay" Wucher (1931–2009) until her death.
-They had one son, Lane (born 1956) and one daughter, Erika (born 1960).
+Scheimer was married to Joanne "Jay" Wucher (1931–2009) until her death.
+They had one son, Lane (b.
+1956), and one daughter, Erika (b.
+1960).
+In 2012, he married Mary Ann Wucher, Jay's sister-in-law.

-Scheimer was awarded the Inkpot Award in 2013.

 Scheimer underwent quadruple bypass surgery in the late 1990s and was subsequently diagnosed with Parkinson's disease.
+In 2012, he was honored with an Inkpot Award for his contributions to animation.
 He died from the disease at his home in Tarzana, California, on October 17, 2013, two days before his 85th birthday.